skupperproject/skupper-website/input/docs/cli/podman.md

 ---
-title: Using Skupper podman
+title: Using Skupper Podman
 ---
-# Using Skupper podman
+# Using Skupper Podman

+Using the `skupper` command-line interface (CLI) allows you to create and manage Skupper sites from the context of the current Linux user.
-Skupper podman allows you to create a site using containers, without requiring Kubernetes.
+Skupper Podman allows you to create a site using containers, without requiring Kubernetes.

-Typically, you create a site on a Linux host, allowing you to link to and from other sites, regardless of whether those sites are running in podman or Kubernetes.
+A typical workflow is to create a site, link sites together, and expose services to the service network.

-## About Skupper podman
+## About Skupper Podman

-Skupper podman is available with the following precedence:
+Skupper Podman is available with the following precedence:

 * **`skupper --platform podman <command>`**\
-Use this option to avoid changing mode, for example, if you are working on Kubernetes and podman simultaneously.
+Use this option to avoid changing mode, for example, if you are working on Kubernetes and Podman simultaneously.
 * **`export SKUPPER_PLATFORM=podman`**\
-Use this command to use Skupper podman for the current session, for example, if you have two terminals set to different contexts.
+Use this command to use Skupper Podman for the current session, for example, if you have two terminals set to different contexts.
 To set the environment to target Kubernetes sites:

   ```bash
   $ export SKUPPER_PLATFORM=kubernetes
   ```
 * **`skupper switch podman`**\
-If you enter this command, all subsequent command target podman rather than Kubernetes for all terminal sessions.
+If you enter this command, all subsequent command target Podman rather than Kubernetes for all terminal sessions.

 To determine which mode is currently active:
 ```bash